USS PC-598: Aftermath

+Fate

 The next morning in Hagushi anchorage, PC-598 received lube oil, fuel and fresh water from the tanker Armadillo and collected guard mail from PCS-1390.
 By 1030 on 24 June 1945 the ship was en route from Okinawa to Pearl Harbor via Eniwetok Atoll in the Marshall Islands.
 The convoy took 11 days to travel the 2,145 nautical miles between Okinawa and Eniwetok Atoll, arriving on 5 July.
 After the war, this remote atoll was used for nuclear testing as part of the Pacific Proving Grounds.
 Forty-three nuclear tests were fired at Eniwetok from 1948 to 1958, including Ivy Mike, the first full scale test of a thermonuclear device.

 The convoy of LSTs left the atoll, escorted by PC-598, 3 days later on 8 July.
 This last leg of the trip to Pearl Harbor was another 2,000 nautical miles.
 The journey went smoothly until 12 July when PCS-1379 developed engine trouble and was taken under tow by PC-598 and other ships in the convoy.
 PC-598 arrived safely at Pearl Harbor at noon 21 July 1945.
 It had left Pearl Harbor 537 days earlier on 31 January 1944.

 The war was over for PC-598 and its crew, but no one knew it at the time.
 The U.S. Navy and Army were preparing for the invasion of the Japanese home islands and wanted all available ships in good repair.
 In late July, the war weary ship was sent for a major overhaul of its engines.
 It unloaded its munitions, discharged its fuel at Merry Point and berthed at Baker #8 at the Navy Yard in Pearl Harbor.
 On 16 August Lieutenant (jg) Chaisson was relieved of duties as Commanding Officer, replaced by Lieutenant (jg) Edwin J. Adams, Jr. the Executive Officer.